 Two sessional exams shall be conducted for each theory / practical course as per the schedule fixed by the college(s).
-The scheme of question paper for theory and practical sessional examinations is given below.
-The average marks of two sessional exams shall be computed for internal assessment as per the requirements given in tables -X.
+The scheme of question paper for theory and practical sessional examinations is given in the table.
+The average marks of two sessional exams shall be computed for internal assessment as per the requirements given in tables.